networknt/light-doc/content/en/service/mesh/kafka/ksqldb-consumer.md

 reviewed: true
 ---

-Unlike other consumers, the KsqlDB consumer is connecting to the KsqlDB instead of the Kafka cluster.
+Unlike other consumers, the KsqlDB consumer is connecting to the KsqlDB server instead of the Kafka cluster.
 Because the KsqlDB has processed the streams on the server, the Kafka-sidecar is just a client for the KsqlDB.

 ### Configuration

-The following is the config file kafka-ksqldb.yml
+For local connection, the following is the config file kafka-ksqldb.yml

 ```
 # ksqlDB host